Hiking & Walking Trails in the British Virgin islands

 Note: This is more of a steep walk/run up a road than a casual stroll.
 For those just looking for a quick look and stop at the top, an open-air taxi is suggested.

-Note: Comfortable running/hiking shoes suggested, but flip flops are fine for a gentle stroll without hiking up the mountain.
+Note: Comfortable running/hiking shoes are suggested, but flip flops are fine for a gentle stroll without hiking up the mountain.

-Note: Comfortable running/hiking shoes suggested, take water and allow about 50 minutes for the longer version of the trail.
+Note: Comfortable running/hiking shoes are suggested, take water and allow about 50 minutes for the longer version of the trail.

 This amazing island is flat and has the third-largest coral reef in the world.
 Anegada is essentially a coral atoll and the highest point on the island is about as high as the tallest palm tree.
 This makes this island great for running or walking along the unpaved roads that run for miles each way to the end of the island.
 Once you get off at the dingy dock at Anegada Reef Hotel, just walk to the roundabout and decide which way you want to run.
 Nothing is near so if you want to go to Loblolly beach or Cow Wreck Beach for a long stroll on soft sandy beaches and maybe some snorkeling, an open-air taxi is suggested.